Meet the Core Team

 Alexander studied Mechatronic Engineering with the specialisation Aerospace and Aviation.
 He was project responsible for the Software Engineering for the Groundstation and Microcontroller, supports the Experiment and Electronics Design, as well as the electronics manufacture, testing and integration.
 He participated in the PDR & CDR.
 He supports the Website and PR and is head of the “Your Message In Space” campaign!
 Graduated from University of Technology (TU Dresden) in October 2014.

-He studied mechatronic engineering with specialization in aerospace and robotics at the Technical University of Dresden.
-At Team MOXA he is responsible for electronics, software and the website.
+Bastian studied mechatronic engineering with specialization in aerospace and power electronic at the Technical University of Dresden.
+At Team MOXA he was responsible for electronic design, manufacturing and integration, software and the website.
 In addition he helps on communications and cooperation with the Chair for Space Systems.
+Bastian participated in the selection workshop, the PDR,the CDR, the launch campain and presented the experiment at the 22 PAC Symposium in Tromsø, Norway.
 Graduated from University of Technology (TU Dresden) in October 2014.

 Patrick (23 years old) studies aerospace engineering at the Technical University of Dresden.
 He’s responsible for the mechanical engineering including the structure and the sensor mounting.
 In addiction he makes the test procedures for the mechanical and thermal tests of the hatch.

 Max studies aerospace engineering at the Dresden University of Technology.
 He supports Team MOXA in the mechanical design, is responsible for the sensor mounting, the mechanical redesign and test of the hatch.
 Outside of the MOXA experiment he is part of the student staff at Institute of Aerospace Engineering and is involved in the software development for the next student picosat of the university.